Gabriola Island Power and Sail Squadron Policy Manual

 The various awards, the award criteria and the recipients can be found on theOur Award Winnerspage.
 The responsibility of deciding the recipients of these awards is as follows:

-4.3.2 The Rudy Bohm Award is decided by the Bridge.
+4.3.2 The Rudy and Frieda Bohm Award is decided by the Bridge.

 4.3.3 The Windchime Award is decided by the Bridge with or without the SEO's participation in the decision-making process.

-4.3.4 The Past Commander's Award is presented to the immediate Past Commander and passed on to the next recipient at each AGM when a new Commander takes office.
+4.3.4 The Past Commander's Award is presented to the immediate Past Commander at the AGM when a new Commander takes office.

 4.3.5 All Awards are presented at the AGM, and decisions on recipients made in time for appropriate engraving.